timlines/translator/README.md

 # How to run the program:

 - Download the program
-- Add azure credetials to keys.py
+- Add azure credetials
-- pip install azure-cognitiveservices-speech requests flask
-- py script.py
-- Open http://127.0.0.1:5000/ in a web browser.
+- Open in a web browser.